hummelstrand/sofie-core/meteor/server/api/playout/DOCS.md

 *   Get current and next part instance
 *   Current part instance should have a PartHoldMode.FROM and next part instance a PartHoldMode.TO
-*   Check that no adlibs have been used
+*   Check that no AdLibs have been used
 *   Set the playlist hold state to PENDING
 *   Update the timeline